 David Markovitz, M.D.

 In addition to his research, Dr. Markovitz is a consultant on the Infectious Diseases service at the University of Michigan and Veterans Hospitals.
-He has been married to Ruth Hurwicz Markovitz for 30 years, and they have three wonderful children, Lara, Rebecca, and Adam.
+He has been married to Ruth Hurwicz Markovitz for 36 years, and they have three wonderful children, Lara, Rebecca, and Adam.
 David has a wide range of non-medical interests, and majored in Middle Eastern Studies as an undergraduate.
-He has a long-time interest in art, music, movies, novels, and both serious and junky TV.
+He has a long-time interest in art, music, movies, novels, sports, and both serious and junky TV.
 David has traveled widely, and speaks 3½ languages.

 Current interests in the laboratory focus on four areas:

 First, the laboratory is studying endogenous human retroviruses, retroviruses that have insinuated themselves into the human genome over the course of millions of years and now make up fully eight percent of our genomes.
 The Markovitz laboratory is studying their role in normal human development and in disease.
 This line of investigation has also led to work on the genetics of one of the least-explored regions of the genome, the centromere.